go-gitea/gitea/docs/content/doc/help/faq.en-us.md

 If this is unexpected, please log in with password and setup Gitea under another user.
 ```

-If you do not get the above message, it means your SSH key is **not** being managed by Gitea.
+If you do not get the above message but still connect, it means your SSH key is **not** being managed by Gitea.
 This means hooks won't run, among other potential problems.

+If you cannot connect at all, your SSH key may not be configured correctly locally.
+This is specific to SSH and not Gitea, so will not be covered here.

 ### SSH Common Errors